 Yet there are issues.
-The trade show is not the laboratory, nor is it the workplace.
-Trades shows are crowded and bustling venues, where vendors compete with others to attract people to their booths.
-The trade show exhibit booth is a hectic, noisy, cramped space that exists for three days and could be visited by 500 people or more.
+A trade show is not a laboratory, nor is it a workplace.
+Trade shows are crowded and bustling venues, where vendors compete with others to attract people to their booths.
+A trade show exhibit booth is a hectic, noisy, cramped space that exists for three days and could be visited by 500 people or more.
 Booth visitors can be users, competitors, students, or future customers.
-Each visitor may spend anywhere from one minute to 60 minutes in the booth.
+Each visitor may spend anywhere from one minute to 60 minutes in a booth.
 Distractions are rampant.
-This is not the typical usability test environment!
+This is not a typical usability test environment!
+This makes characteristics 4 (observe and record) and 5 (analyze) more problematic for the evaluator and constrains the kinds and number of tasks (characteristic 3) that can be done.
 Yet for companies with limited time and resources to get their product to market, a trade show could offer a realistic way to gather a broad brush of domain experts in one place for product testing.